Dinosaurs and other prehistoric animals on stamps of Equatorial Guinea

 evokes its location near both the Equator and the Gulf of Guinea.

 Equatorial Guinea is the only sovereign African state in which Spanish

 As of 2015, the country has an estimated population of over 1.2 million.

 Equatorial Guinea gained independence in 1968 after 190 years of

-The first stamps issued by Equatorial Guinea right after it gain its independence.
+The first stamps were issued by Equatorial Guinea right after it gained independence.

-For some time after independence many colourful topical stamps were issued,
+For some time after independence many colorful topical stamps were issued,

-they were more to attract overseas stamp collectors than for domestic
+more to attract overseas stamp collectors than for domestic use.

 From 1979 all stamps are designed and printed by the Spanish FNMT,